liesnikov/extensible-elaborator/paper/main.md

 # Unification, constraint-based elaboration and design challenges # {#sec:unification_constraint_based_elaboration_and_design_challanges}

-Constraints have been an integral part of compilers for strongly typed languages for a while [@oderskyTypeInferenceConstrained1999].
+Constraints have been an integral part of compilers for strongly typed languages for a long time [@oderskyTypeInferenceConstrained1999].
-For example, both Haskell [@vytiniotisOutsideInModularType2011] and Agda [@norellPracticalProgrammingLanguage2007 chap.
+For example, the implementations of both Haskell [@vytiniotisOutsideInModularType2011] and Agda [@norellPracticalProgrammingLanguage2007 chap.
 3] use constraints extensively.
 In the former case, they are even reflected and can be manipulated by the user [@orchardHaskellTypeConstraints2010a, chap.
 6.10.3; @ghcdevelopmentteamGHCUserGuide2022].
-This has proved to be a good design decision for GHC, as is reflected, for example in a talk by @peytonjonesTypeInferenceConstraint2019, as well as in a few published sources [@vytiniotisOutsideInModularType2011; @peytonjonesPracticalTypeInference2007].
+This has proven to be a good design decision for GHC, as is reflected for example in a talk by @peytonjonesTypeInferenceConstraint2019, as well as in a few published sources [@vytiniotisOutsideInModularType2011; @peytonjonesPracticalTypeInference2007].

-In the land of dependently typed languages constraints are much less principled.
+In the land of dependently typed languages constraints are often used in a much less principled manner.
-Agda has a family of constraints[^agda-constraints-datatype] that grew organically, currently counting 19 constructors.
-Idris technically has constraints[^idris-constraints-datatype], with the only two constructors being equality constraints for two terms and for two sequences of terms.
+Agda has a family of constraints that grew organically, currently counting 19 constructors.[^agda-constraints-datatype] Idris technically has constraints, with the only two constructors being equality constraints for two terms and for two sequences of terms.[^idris-constraints-datatype]
-The same[^lean-constraints-datatype] holds for Lean.
-These languages either use constraints in a restricted, single-use-case manner -- namely, for unification -- or in an ad-hoc manner.
+The same holds for Lean.[^lean-constraints-datatype] These languages either use constraints in a restricted, single-use-case manner -- namely, for unification -- or in an ad-hoc manner.

-In this section, we will demonstrate why a more methodical approach to constraints will result in more robust elaborators across the board.
+In this section, we demonstrate why a more methodical approach to constraints results in more robust elaborators across the board.
-We go over three typical challenges that come up when building a compiler for a dependently typed language and the way they are usually solved.
-We cover unification of the base language and the complexity of managing the state of the unifier in Section @sec:conversion_checking.
-Then we take a look at different kinds of implicit arguments and their implementation in Section @sec:implicit-arguments.
+In particular, we go over three typical challenges that come up when building a compiler for a dependently typed language and the way they are usually solved: the complexity of managing a global state of metavariables for unification (Section @sec:conversion_checking), dealing with different kinds of implicit arguments and their solvers (@sec:implicit-arguments), and user-facing extension points to unification (Section @sec:extending-unification).
-We briefly touch on the problem of extending the unifier in Section @sec:extending-unification.
-Finally, we summarize the issues in Section
-@sec:summary-of-the-issues.

 [^agda-constraints-datatype]:
 [./src/full/Agda/TypeChecking/Monad/Base.hs#L1157-L1191](https://github.com/agda/agda/blob/v2.6.4/src/full/Agda/TypeChecking/Monad/Base.hs#L1157-L1191).
 Here and henceforth we shorten the links in footnotes to paths in the repository, the source code can be found at [github.com/agda/agda/blob/v2.6.4/](https://github.com/agda/agda/blob/v2.6.4/).